Beach Hazards Statement issued for Maryland Beaches by NWS - News Break

 Beach Hazards Statement issued for Maryland Beaches by NWS

-Effective: 2021-07-09 15:58:00 EDT Expires: 2021-07-09 20:00:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Remain out of the water to avoid hazardous swimming conditions.
-Target Area: Maryland Beaches BEACH HAZARDS STATEMENT REMAINS IN EFFECT UNTIL 8 PM EDT THIS EVENING * WHAT...High risk of rip currents in the Atlantic Ocean expected. * WHERE...In Maryland, Maryland Beaches County.
-In Virginia, Accomack and Northampton Counties. * WHEN...Until 8 PM EDT this evening. * IMPACTS...Dangerous swimming conditions.alerts.weather.gov
+Effective: 2021-07-09 06:49:00 EDT Expires: 2021-07-09 20:00:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Remain out of the water to avoid hazardous swimming conditions.
+Target Area: Maryland Beaches BEACH HAZARDS STATEMENT REMAINS IN EFFECT THROUGH THIS EVENING * WHAT...High risk of rip currentsan expected * WHERE...In Maryland, Maryland Beaches County.
+In Virginia, Northampton County. * WHEN...Through this evening. * IMPACTS...Dangerous swimming conditions.alerts.weather.gov

 Comments / 0